 Other Series That Blend Magic and Science

 - Of Tangible Ghosts by L E. Modesitt, Jr. also suggests ghosts are a recording embedded in a location, especially where they suffered a violent death.
-It’s embedded an an alternate history that provides an interesting perspective on American and European character.
+It’s embedded an alternate history that provides an interesting perspective on American and European character.

 - Lord Darcy Omnibus by Randall Garrett describes magic in terms of hardware and software, also set in an alternate history.